carlosdelest/elasticsearch/README.md

 The pipeline must be triggered manually and requires an existing ess deployment.

-When invoking manually the `PROJECT_ID` of the deployment to be updated must be passed as environment variable which can be configured in the new build buildkite pipeline dialog (https://buildkite.com/elastic/elasticsearch-serverless-udpate-dev#new).
+When invoking manually the `PROJECT_ID` and `ESS_API_KEY` of the deployment to be updated must be passed as environment variable which can be configured in the new build buildkite pipeline dialog (https://buildkite.com/elastic/elasticsearch-serverless-udpate-dev#new).

 ### Running end to end tests against a kubernetes based serverless platform dev environment